 So… is it all worth it?

-It’s plain to see that online exams pose certain challenges for students.
+It’s plain to see that exams online pose certain challenges for students.
 With that in mind, we should ask ourselves, is there any point in making them compulsory?

 Before 2020, online education was an option, but then it became the only possible way to conduct courses.
 Now, things are getting back to normal, and fully vaccinated students are going back to classes.
 Therefore, it makes sense to let them choose between in-person and online exams to pick the option that works best for them.
+It depends on whether they are feeling comfortable sitting at home or not, are they ready to face the online education challenges we described above?

 Of course, the health of students and educators is and should remain a priority.
 Schools and colleges must provide a safe environment for everyone to prevent the spread of the COVID-19 virus.